Information on How to Apply for a License in DELPROS

 THEN the NBCE score report must show that you passed these exam Parts:

-If you do not meet the requirement based on your graduation date in the table above, submit proof of passing the examinations that were available at the time you graduated and applied for original licensure and the Board will make its determination on eligiblity.
+- If you do not meet the requirements based on your graduation date in the table above, submit proof of passing the examinations that were available at the time you graduated and applied for original licensure and the Board will make its determination on eligiblity.